kerns/commander-v/README.md

 <cite>— Final words of Commander V</cite>

+## 🐳💦 SPRING UPDATE: Version 2.0 of Commander V Arrives

+New features include:

+- **Folder Support** You can now select a folder and Commander V will concatenate all non-binary files within that folder.
+Even select multiple folders, or mix and match selection of files and folders 🤯 ...**all will be joined**
+- Option to wrap the output in a code block for better formatting
+- Now supports context menus on tabs, with `Shift + Cmd + V`to trigger Commander V on the active / focused tab
+- Improved ASCII tree formatting, custom file separators, and more!

 ## Prologue

 **Commander V was a gifted man who gave his life to take the form of an extension for Microsoft's Visual Studio Code.** He did so in return for the power to combine the contents of multiple files to your clipboard, together with an optional ASCII tree view of your project's directory structure.
 This gives needed context to the files you gather, and improves the chances that the problems with your code can be better understood by both machines and humans alike.

 ## Commander V Enters the Chat

-Summon Commander V by selecting one or more files from the file explorer sidebar in Visual Studio Code.
-Then right-click on the selected file(s), choose **"Commander V"** (or Shift + Cmd + V) to have them added to your clipboard, formatted according to your detailed settings or our sensible defaults.
+Summon Commander V by selecting one or more items (files or folders!) from the file explorer sidebar in Visual Studio Code.
+Then right-click on the items, choose **"Commander V"** (or Shift + Cmd + V) to have them added to your clipboard as a single blob, formatted according to your settings or our sensible defaults.

 ![sure-happy-to-help-demo](https://user-images.githubusercontent.com/20254/233346169-2d0d90c8-d948-415d-8041-f29d822ecb0f.gif)